NOTE: We only accept applications from outside Japan.

 Resort staff must be positive, hard-working, open-minded people who enjoy challenges, and are prepared to step out of their comfort zone.
 They’re expected to work hard, but those who make effort have the time of their lives!

 *Japanese Citizens, and Japanese Permanent Residents, Spouse, or Child of Japanese National Visas are also accepted.
-Unfortunately, standard Japanese Working Visas (not Working Holiday), are not eligible.

 The longer your availability, the higher your chance of getting a job.